tomast1337/fullstack-challenge/README.md

-Here’s an improved version of your README.
-It’s more structured, concise, and user-friendly, with clear sections and better formatting:

----

 # Fullstack Challenge

 This project is a fullstack application built with a modern tech stack.
 It uses Docker for containerization, PostgreSQL for the database, MinIO for S3 storage, and a combination of backend and frontend services.
+The application features passwordless authentication using magic links and JWT for secure user sessions.

 ---